paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Pick.cs - to choose from options

-This is an interface to pick an item from a list. `Pick()` can return random, ordered or any other selection method.
+Classes that involve picking an item from a list will use this interface.

 ```c#
 class PickImplementation : Pick<string> {